According to the Federal Statistical Office, the average life expectancy in Germany is currently around 83 years for women and 78 for men.

 Merkel is Germany’s first female Chancellor.
 Photo: DPA

-Angela Merkel, the first female Chancellor, has been head of the German Government for 15 years.
+Angela Merkel, the first female Chancellor, is set to stand down soon after being head of the German government for 16 years.

 In 1990 this breakthrough was still a long way away – in both East and West Germany only men had held the top position.

-Same-sex couples are now allowed to get married in Germany.
+Same-sex couples have been allowed to get married in Germany since 2017.
 Germany in 1990, however, was still quite a homophobic country.

 Press coverage of the murder of gay actor Walter Sedlmayr was widely spread and sensationalist, and the airing of a Lindenstraße episode where two men kissed caused an uproar.